capimichi/radarr-sonarr-m3u-sync/README.md

 # Start the backend server
 python -m radarrsonarrm3usync.api
 ```
-The backend will be available at `http://localhost:8000`
+The backend swagger will be available at `http://localhost:8958/docs`

 ### 3. Frontend Setup
 ```bash